 Now that SB 535 is law, we are making sure these funds reach the communities most in need.
 This includes working with the governor’s administration and the legislature to direct funding to the programs prioritized by underserved communities and to ensure transparency and accountability when the funding is allocated.

 SB 535 was a great start, but we can and should do even more to bring the benefits of the growing clean energy economy to underserved communities and low-income households.
-In 2016 the California legislature is considering a new bill, AB 1550, to do just that.
+In 2016, we helped to pass a new bill, AB 1550, to do just that.
 AB 1550 will send more dollars paid by polluters to the neighborhoods with the most smog and greatest needs, and also help low-income families throughout California save money and access clean energy – wherever in our state they happen to live.
 Learn more here.

 We also work at the California Public Utilities Commission (CPUC) to ensure accountable implementation of cap-and-trade as it applies to the electric sector industries.